 We found that the Casper Wave didn’t cool us down, but we didn’t warm up while we slept either.
-We’d call it temperature neutral.
+We’d call it temperature neutral just like most foam beds.
 The Flo Foam helps to circulate airflow and latex foam is a naturally cooler foam in general.
 It’s not on our list of best cooling mattress for hot sleepers, but unless you sleep notably hot at night, you should be fine with the Wave.

 The Casper Wave is a good bed for couples for a number of reasons.
-First, the motion isolation on this bed is surprisingly good, considering that it has a layer of latex.
+First, the motion isolating capabilities of this bed is surprisingly good, considering that it has a layer of latex.

 Motion isolation refers to how well the bed deadens motion.
 This means that when your partner tries to sneak away for some late night snacking when they can’t sleep, their motion won’t transfer and wake you up, too.
 Most foam mattresses are pretty good at isolating motion.